C-Brown/C-Brown.github.io/_posts/2019-02-25-Shell-Bind-TCP.md

         jns dup
 ```
 ### 6 Execute a shell
-Now we just need to execute /bin/sh with execve to give the client the shell.\
+Now we just need to execute /bin/sh with execve to give the client the shell.

-The call will be:\
+The call will be:

-execve("/bin/sh", NULL, NULL);\
+execve("/bin/sh", NULL, NULL);

-We have to null terminate the string for "/bin/sh" so we will use the stack to assign it to the proper register.\
+We have to null terminate the string for "/bin/sh" so we will use the stack to assign it to the proper register.

-EDX is still 0'd out so we can keep it the same and also use it to make ECX 0.
+EDX is still 0'd out so we can keep it the same for an argument and also use it to null terminate ECX.

 Note that, for ease of writing, we want 8 characters for our string.
 We can do "/bin//sh" to effectively give the same command and have the proper length.
 We also want to reverse the string, split it in to 4 character sections and push it on to the stack in hex.
 ```asm
 push edx  ; null terminate the string